Stimulated-Raman-scattering amplification of attosecond XUV pulses with pulse-train pumps and application to local in-depth plasma-density measurement: Simulation setup

 We note that the use of 1D PIC simulations is well justified under these conditions.
-The fastest-growing transverse instability one can expect, the filamentation instability~ \cite{Max-etal_PRL1974,Weber-etal_PRL2013}, grows over hundreds of femtoseconds time scales and sub-micrometer transverse scales, much larger than those considered in this work.
+The fastest-growing transverse instability one can expect, the filamentation instability~ \cite{Max-etal_PRL1974,Weber-etal_PRL2013}, grows over timescales of hundreds of femtoseconds and submicrometer transverse scales, much larger than those considered in this paper.